 Clinic times available to pre-book from 1st September onwards

-Clinic appointments are from 08:00 to 16:00.
 Please do not just turn up.
-Appointment only
+These clinics are by appointment only

 - Saturday 7th November – ‘At risk’ patients aged under 18 years old and children aged 2 and 3 years (other children will be vaccinated at school by the school nurses)

 Or book an appointment in one of our weekday clinics.
 We aim to have appointments available during the week please ask reception for more details.

 - Appointments will be made four minutes apart to enable social distancing and cleaning.

 - The slots will be timed, but only as an estimate e.g. your appointment time will be 10:04.

 - Please do not arrive at the surgery any earlier or later as we have allocated a strict number of patients per period to ensure you are queuing outside for the minimum amount of time and social distancing is maintained.

 - Please wear a face covering